The Chart for Cleveland-Cliffs Inc. (CLF) Is Flashing Mixed Signals

-Cleveland-Cliffs Inc. (NYSE:CLF) went down by -0.47% from its latest closing price compared to the recent 1-year high of $26.51.
-The company’s stock price has collected 0.90% of gains in the last five trading sessions.
+Cleveland-Cliffs Inc. (NYSE:CLF) went up by 10.88% from its latest closing price compared to the recent 1-year high of $26.51.
+The company’s stock price has collected 12.15% of gains in the last five trading sessions.
 Barron’s reported on 02/11/22 that Cleveland-Cliffs Stock Is Dropping After Earnings.
 It’s Cheap, but Scary.

 Is It Worth Investing in Cleveland-Cliffs Inc. (NYSE :CLF) Right Now?